Regarded as one of Canada’s most historic and significant golf clubs, Mississaugua’s golf course is a natural jewel hidden in an urban setting.

 In 2007, noted Toronto architect Doug Carrick undertook a complete rebuild of Mississaugua’s greens, bringing agronomic and design consistency to the course.
 Canadiangolfer.com called the new greens “a remarkable transition.”

-great club has a great practice facility.
-Such is the case with Mississaugua, where the practice facility is the first part of the club many will see.
-Recreated in recent years to meet with the demands of the modern game, Mississaugua’s practice facility presents a great opportunity for members to hone their game, perhaps stopping by before work or as the summer evening cools.
+Every great club has a great practice facility.
+Such is the case with Mississaugua Golf and Country Club, where the practice facility is the first part of the Club many see.
+Recreated in recent years to meet the demands of the modern game, Mississaugua’s practice facility presents a great opportunity for members to hone their game, perhaps stopping by before work or as the summer evening cools.